AAV-VirginiaTech/AAV_GCS/README.md

 - When you receive interopeability details at checkin (INTEROP_SERVER_IP, USERNAME, PASSWORD, etc.), copy the above lines and modify them to include the exact information.
 This will make server integration easier when at the flight line.

 - Max sure that all altitude valeus in the waypoint mission output as absolute.
-This should be done automatically by the python file.
+This should be done automatically by the interop.py file.